 The SerengetiThe Serengeti's vast ecosystem covers several different reserves, and includes overwhelming amounts of game.
-Many areas are very busy; others are harder to reach, but worth the effort for their exclusivity.
-It is still possible to visit have the migration to yourself – but getting the timing right is a science in itself!
+Many areas are also very busy, and we're very aware that this will detract from many Tanzania safaris here.
+Other safari areas may be harder to reach, but are usually worth the effort for their exclusivity.
+It is still possible to safari here with the migration to yourself – but getting the timing right is a science in itself!
 (Read more about the Serengeti... )

-Selous Game ReserveArguably Africa's largest game reserve, the Selous offers some of Tanzania's best big game safaris with excellent guiding, and it's a relatively short flight from Dar es Salaam, the coast and islands.
+Selous Game ReserveArguably Africa's largest game reserve, the Selous offers some of best big game safaris in Tanzania with excellent guiding, and it's a relatively short flight from Dar es Salaam, the coast and islands.
 Selous is perfect for a week's safari!
 (Read more about the Selous... )

 Ruaha National ParkIn the heart of Tanzania, Ruaha makes a great extension to a Selous safari.
 It's hotter, drier and higher here, so the environments, and several of the game species, are different.
 Being that bit more remote, there are even fewer camps here.
 (Read more about Ruaha… )

-Mikumi and Udzungwa national parksThese are parks for the well-travelled enthusiast.
+Mikumi and Udzungwa national parksThese two parks and are best for the well-travelled enthusiast.
 Mikumi is one of Tanzania's smaller parks, best visited with a 4WD and driver/guide.
 The environment is similar to that in Selous, and you can base yourself here for trips into the Udzungwa Mountains – a small, densely-forested park where keen wildlife enthusiasts come in search of endemic species.
 (Read more about Mikumi & Udzungwa... )

 Katavi National ParkOne of Africa's most remote safari parks, Katavi has excellent game, including prolific buffalo and lion, and an unbeatable feeling of wilderness.
-It's very remote even by Tanzania's standards, but a big draw for old Africa hands who have travelled extensively.
+It's very remote even by Tanzania safari standards, but a big draw for old Africa hands who have travelled extensively.
 (Read more about Katavi... )

 Mahale Mountains National ParkTotally different from Tanzania's safari parks, Mahale is a thickly-forested and mountainous.
 On one side is the vast Lake Tanganyika, and the odd superb beach; but come because it's Africa's best to watch wild chimpanzees at close quarters.
 It's a superb experience, in a park that's very remote and so costly to reach.
 (Read more about Mahale… )